Uyuni to Sabaya

 98km Isla Incahuasi (GPS04).
 All the tourists in Bolivia seemed to be there on the W side of the island when we arrived, but they soon left to allow us to enjoy sunset to ourselves.
 Water and meals are available.
 Alfredo (the island’s first resident) will let you stay in his ‘cave’ for a fee but you can camp on the island away from the buildings for free.
 15Bs entrance fee to go onto the island (a guardaparque cycles round the island to check no-one is trying to sneak on!).
 For Llica take main track radiating northwest from the island.

-22km Good surface towards Llica.
+22km Head towards Llica.

 120km Alongside Isla del Pescado, which is a few kilometres to the south.